nlm/bootmaker/README.md

 How it works
 ------------

-It uses Docker Alpine Linux images from @multiarch to build a light rootfs, pack it into an initramfs
+It uses Docker Alpine Linux images from [multiarch](https://github.com/multiarch) to build a light rootfs, pack it into an initramfs, and provide a matching kernel.

 How to use ?
 ------------